cagov/innovation-hub.ca.gov/docs/pages/content-design/recommended-reading.md

 description: Articles, guides, and tools to learn more about content design
 ---

-The Office of Data and Innovation (ODI) periodically reviews and adds new resources.
-We select resources that are easy for people new to plain language and content design to understand and put into practice.
+<p class="text-lead">The Office of Data and Innovation (ODI) periodically reviews and adds new resources.
+We select resources that are easy for people new to plain language and content design to understand and put into practice.</p>

 ## Principles